Climatedata.ca in the service of health

 Figure 1: Number of days with temperatures above 32 degrees Celsius according to greenhouse gas emission scenarios for a 1960-2070 horizon

 With this information, local authorities can better anticipate risks, such as increases in hospitalizations, as well as update response plans for extreme heat waves.
 Municipalities can also implement new measures, such as issuing heat alerts or setting up cool areas.
+Municipalities can also introduce new measures, such as issuing heat alerts or setting up cool islands.

 Example 2: Ticks and Lyme disease